muratk5n/thirdwave/en/README.md

 ---

-Current cultural and genetic make-up of Anatolia is 90% local.
+Current cultural and genetic make-up of Anatolia is overwhelmingly local.
 Similar people, culture have been in the land for at last ten thousand years, not a few hundres, or even thousand years.
 They are not foreigners in their own land.
 Nationalists have been lying to all.

 ---